accountably/accountably.github.io/README.md

 ### Q: Can an executor be removed?

 A: Yes, an executor can be removed if they are not fulfilling their duties or are acting in a way that is detrimental to the estate.
 This may require a court order and can be a complicated process.

+Sure, here's an FAQ explaining what a trustee is:

+## What is a Trustee?

+### Q: What is a trustee?

+A: A trustee is a person or entity named in a trust who is responsible for managing the assets held in the trust for the benefit of the trust's beneficiaries.
+The trustee has a legal obligation to act in the best interests of the beneficiaries and to manage the trust assets in accordance with the terms of the trust.

+### Q: Who can be a trustee?

+A: Any adult who is of sound mind and not a convicted felon can be named as a trustee.
+The trustor, also known as the grantor or settlor, can choose anyone they trust to serve as their trustee, including a family member, friend, or professional trustee.

+### Q: What are the duties of a trustee?

+A: The duties of a trustee include:

+- Managing the trust assets in accordance with the terms of the trust
+- Acting in the best interests of the beneficiaries
+- Keeping accurate records of all trust transactions
+- Providing regular accountings to the beneficiaries
+- Investing the trust assets prudently
+- Paying taxes owed by the trust
+- Distributing trust assets to beneficiaries in accordance with the terms of the trust

+### Q: How is a trustee compensated?

+A: A trustee is entitled to be compensated for their services, although the amount may vary depending on the trust and the trustee's relationship to the trustor.
+In some cases, the trust may specify a fee for the trustee.
+If not, the trustee may be entitled to reasonable compensation based on the time and effort involved in managing the trust.

+### Q: Can a trustee be removed?

+A: Yes, a trustee can be removed if they are not fulfilling their duties or are acting in a way that is detrimental to the trust or its beneficiaries.
+This may require a court order and can be a complicated process.